data-6-berkeley/su24-tuskegee/rpd_project.md

 ### Lesson Plan for Discussion Activity

 Outline a 15-minute introductory discussion that encourages students to discuss what they learned from the above readings.
-In addition, write a lesson plan for an instructor that includes the main takeaway point for students from this exercise.
+In particular, write a lesson plan for an instructor that includes the main takeaway point for students from this exercise.
 Discussion will be 50 minutes total, so this is the opening 1/4th of class.
 There should be several parts of this lesson:

 * Reading list for students
 * Lesson plan (see below):